-We record derivative and hedge transactions in accordance with GAAP.
+We record derivative and hedge transactions in accordance with generally accepted accounting principles in the US (GAAP).
 In the fourth quarter of 2022, we entered into an interest rate swap contract (the Swap Contract) with a notional value of \$350 million to economically hedge our variable rate-based term debt for three years, effectively changing the variable rate under the term debt to a fixed interest rate.
 Our interest rate swap has not been designated as a hedging instrument for accounting purposes.
 Consequently, all changes in the fair value of the Swap Contract are reported as a component of net loss in the consolidated statements of comprehensive loss.